The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 Can’t the Government Just Force a Recall?

-This is the question everyone should be asking — and the answer is genuinely shocking.
-For most food hazards, yes: the USDA can push for a recall when contamination is found.
+This is the question everyone should be asking — and the answer is genuinely surprising.
+For many hazards, yes: the USDA can push for a recall when contamination is found.
 Recalls happen regularly for E. coli, Listeria, and foreign material like metal or glass.

 The USDA tried to change this.
-In August 2024, the Biden administration proposed a new rule that would have classified certain salmonella levels as adulterants, finally giving inspectors the authority to pull contaminated product.
+In August 2024, the Biden administration proposed a new rule that would have classified certain salmonella levels as adulterants, giving inspectors more authority to act.
 The poultry industry called it “regulatory overreach” and pushed back hard.
-The Trump administration withdrew the proposed rule entirely in April 2025.
-And that legal history is not new — back in 1998, a Texas beef processor actually sued the USDA for trying to close plants over salmonella, and won in federal appeals court on the argument that salmonella is naturally occurring.
+The Trump administration withdrew the proposed rule in April 2025.
+And this legal history is not new: in 1998, a Texas beef processor sued the USDA for trying to close plants over salmonella and prevailed on the argument that salmonella is naturally occurring.
 That ruling has constrained regulators ever since.

 So the next time you wonder why nobody stopped this chicken from reaching your Costco — that’s your answer.
 Not incompetence.
 Not laziness.
-The law literally does not allow them to stop it.
+The law, as written and interpreted, makes it difficult to stop product based on salmonella presence alone.

 The Bigger Problem: A System With Real Gaps